jshimota01/hubitat/meteorological_seasons/README.md

 Meteorological Seasons of the Northern Hemisphere

 Why?

 A need developed for me to be able to set Rules and automations within my Hubitat environment that would allow me to gain control seasonally.
 Originally, with community help I was able to build a Rule that would keep a Global Variable up to date.
 However this wasn't as smooth of a method.
 So I wrote this.

 Description

-Meteorological Seasons of the Northern Hemisphere is a driver that creates when installed on a Hubitat platform, can then be used as a device driver.
+Meteorological Seasons of the Northern Hemisphere is a driver that provides, when installed correctly on a Hubitat platform, a selectable device driver.
 This creates a virtual device, and from it, dashboard tiles, variables for Rules and other nice features are produced.

 Requirements